yasmin-aumeeruddy/action-test/instructions/guide-microprofile-health/README.md

 {: codeblock}

-You can also access the **/health/ready** endpoint by visiting the http://localhost:9080/health/ready[http://localhost:9080/health/ready^]
 URL to view the data from the readiness health checks.
 Similarly, access the **/health/live** endpoint by visiting the
 ```